mdn/content/files/en-us/web/css/anchor/index.md

 #### Result

-Try selecting different values from the drop-down menus to see how they affect the positioning of the infobox.
+Select different values from the drop-down menus to see how they affect the positioning of the infobox.

 {{EmbedLiveSample("Comparison of different anchor-side values", "100%", '240')}}